How Editing Makes Books Better

 The reality is, recent University of Michigan academic research demonstrates that these people have a personality or character disorder.
 As the study said,

 Thus, rigid “Grammar Nazi” types, by their nature, tend to be “Nazis” first, and grammarians second.
 They may know rules, but they have the propensity to torpedo your creativity because they are often void of creativity themselves.
-They know WHAT to think (they follow orders no matter what the consequences may be), but usually do not know HOW to think, and are unable to understand how alternate grammar often aids communication.
+They know WHAT to think (they follow orders no matter what the consequences might be), but usually do not know HOW to think, and are unable to understand how alternate grammar often aids communication.

 Yes, an exacting knowledge of grammar is good.
 However, it should be good enough for the Copy editor to know when to use it and when to not use it, in order to communicate effectively to the reader.
-A good copy editor is just as interested in stylistic considerations as he or she is in subject-verb agreement.
+A good copy editor is just as interested in stylistic considerations as he or she is in something like a subject-verb agreement.

 The Boundaries of Copy Editing